Facebook Analytics Pixel

 What does SEM stand for?

 SEM stands for Search Engine Marketing.
 This term describes when Search Engine Optimization is used for marketing purposes, such as driving new visitors to a website through a users keyword search on popular search engines such as Google, Bing, or Yahoo.
 This relatively new form of marketing includes keyword research and content creation among other things.
+To help you navigate the many SEO and SEM terms alphabetically, we’ve included A-Z navigation bars above each lettered section.
+This way you can skip to the SEO and SEM term you want to learn more about.

 Below is a comprehensive list of other search terms definition examples that relate to SEO and SEM.